ElfSundae/AVDemo/README.md

 Uses AVPlayer to play videos from the iPod Library, Camera Roll, or via iTunes File Sharing.
 Also displays metadata.

+### AVPlayerLooper: Using AVQueuePlayer and AVPlayerLooper to demonstrate loop playback

+This sample is a collection of projects showing how to play an audio visual item in a loop using AVFoundation's AVQueuePlayer and/or AVPlayerLooper.

 ### AVSimpleEditoriOS

 A simple AV Foundation based movie editing application for iOS.